HEnquist/camilladsp/README.md

 ### Exclusive mode

 In exclusive mode CamillaDSP is able to control the sample rate of the devices.
-The settings for "Default format" in the Windows control panel isn't used.
+The Windows audio mixer and volume control are both bypassed.
+The settings for "Default format" in the Windows Sound Control Panel app isn't used.
 The sample format must be one that the device driver can accept.
 This usually matches the hardware capabilities of the device.
-For example a 24-bit USB device is likely to accept `S16LE` and `S24LE3`.
+For example a 24-bit USB dac is likely to accept `S16LE` and `S24LE3`.
 Other formats may be supported depending on driver support.

 ### Shared mode

-In shared mode the sample format is always 32-bit float (`FLOAT32LE`).
-The sample rate must match the default format of the device.
+In shared mode the sample format in the CamillaDSP configuration is always 32-bit float (`FLOAT32LE`).
+The sample rate in CamillaDSP must match the "Default format" setting of the device.
 To change this, open "Sound" in the Control panel, select the sound card, and click "Properties".
 Then open the "Advanced" tab and select the desired format under "Default Format".
+Pick the sample rate you want, and the largest number of bits available.

+### Device names

+The device name to use in the CamillaDSP configuration is the same as seen in the Windows volume control.
+The full device name is built from the input/output name and card name.
+In the list of devices in the Sound Control Panel app, the first line for each device is the input/output name, and the second is the card name.
+The format to use in the CamillaDSP config is "{input/output name} ({card name})".
+For example, the Virtual Cable capture device name becomes "CABLE Output (VB-Audio Virtual Cable)".

+An alternative is to use the (cpal-listdevices)[https://github.com/HEnquist/cpal-listdevices/releases/latest] command line tool to list all device names.

 ## CoreAudio
 To capture audio from applications a virtual sound card is needed.
 This has been verified to work well with [Soundflower](https://github.com/mattingalls/Soundflower)